matecat/simple-s3/README.md

 ## Commands

-If you have an application which uses [Symfony Console](https://github.com/symfony/console), you have some commands avaliable:
+If you have an application which uses [Symfony Console](https://github.com/symfony/console), you have some commands available:

 *  ```ss3:batch:transfer```  Transfer files from/to a bucket.
 *  ```ss3:bucket:clear```    Clears a bucket.